Anal Fistula : Causes and Symptoms

 If an anal abscess develops, the chance of anal fistula formation.
 The following are some risk factors for developing an anal fistula:

-What is the Prevention of Anal Fistula?
+Prevention of Anal Fistula

-• Practice safe sex to reduce the risk of sexually transmitted infections that can lead to anal fistulas.
+• Practice safe sex to reduce the risk of sexually transmitted infections

-How to Diagnosis Anal Fistula?
+How to Diagnose Anal Fistula?

 The anal fistula diagnosis includes: